Once again this year, the 46th annual Village Halloween Parade will fill the streets of Manhattan with fabulous costumed characters and a happy vibe.

 Or, put on a costume and join the Parade.

 Only those in costume can march in the parade.
-Anyone without a costume is a spectator.
+Anyone who is not in costume is a spectator.

 Interested in other Halloween events for grownups, including party cruises?